zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 ## Introduction

 The API ML Plain Java Enabler (_PJE_) is a library which helps to simplify the process of onboarding a REST service with the API ML.
-This article describes how to provide and externalize the ZOWE API ML onboarding configuration of your REST service using the _PJE_.
+This article describes how to provide and externalize the Zowe API ML onboarding configuration of your REST service using the _PJE_.

 **Note:** For more information about specific configuration parameters and their possible values, and the service registration process, see the specific documentation of the onboarding approach you are using for your project: